rollno-07/pythonLeanings/README.md

 Lambda functions are useful for short, one-line functions.

 Recursive functions call themselves for solving problems like factorial or Fibonacci series.

+# What is Scope in Python?
+Scope refers to the region where a variable can be accessed.
+Python has different scopes for variables to determine their visibility.

+Types of Variable Scope in Python
+Local Scope – Variables declared inside a function.

+Global Scope – Variables declared outside a function.

+Enclosing (Nonlocal) Scope – Variables in nested functions.

+Built-in Scope – Predefined Python functions and keywords.

+1. Local Scope
+A variable inside a function is local to that function and cannot be accessed outside.

+Example: Local Variable

+def my_function():
+    x = 10  # Local variable
+    print("Inside function:", x)

+my_function()
+# print(x)  # This will cause an error because x is not defined outside the function.
+2. Global Scope
+A variable declared outside any function is a global variable and can be accessed anywhere in the code.

+Example: Global Variable

+x = 20  # Global variable

+def my_function():
+    print("Inside function:", x)

+my_function()
+print("Outside function:", x)  # Global variable accessible outside
+3. Modifying Global Variables Inside a Function
+To modify a global variable inside a function, use the global keyword.

+Example: Using global Keyword

+x = 5  # Global variable

+def modify_global():
+    global x
+    x = 10  # Modifying global variable
+    print("Inside function:", x)

+modify_global()
+print("Outside function:", x)  # Output: 10
+4. Enclosing Scope (nonlocal Keyword)
+Enclosing (or nonlocal) scope applies to variables in a nested function (a function inside another function).
+Use nonlocal to modify them.

+Example: Using nonlocal Keyword

+def outer():
+    x = 5  # Enclosing variable

+    def inner():
+        nonlocal x
+        x = 10  # Modifying enclosing variable
+        print("Inside inner function:", x)

+    inner()
+    print("Inside outer function:", x)

+outer()
+5. Built-in Scope
+Python has built-in functions and keywords that are available everywhere.

+Example: Built-in Scope

+print(len("Python"))  # `len` is a built-in function Summary
+Local Scope: Variables inside a function, accessible only there.

+Global Scope: Variables outside functions, accessible anywhere.

+Enclosing Scope: Variables in outer functions, modified using nonlocal.

+Built-in Scope: Predefined Python functions and keywords.